stts-se/segment_checker/README_release.txt

 Source data should be placed in a folder titled 'source' inside the project folder.
 In this example, we will use 'projects/<projectname>/source'.

+3. Serve audio

+If you want the application to serve the audio, place your audio files in <project folder>/audio.
+You can also have a separate server serving the audio if you prefer that.

-3. Start the application server
+4. Start the application server

 ./serv -project projects/<projectname>

-4. Use the application
+5. Use the application

 Visit http://localhost:7371 using your browser (Firefox is recommended)